tigormanmsft/dg-fsfo/README.md

 ## Azure CLI script to configure Oracle DataGuard FSFO

-This bash script includes Azure CLI commands to fully automate the following steps, given a subscription and a resource group...
+This bash script (i.e. "cr_oradg.sh") includes Azure CLI commands to fully automate the following steps of configuring Oracle DataGuard Fast-Start Failover (FSFO), consisting of two "database" hosts and one "observer" host, given a subscription and a resource group...

 1. Create a storage account in the specified Azure region
 2. Create a virtual network (vnet) and subnet